rvm-sh/rvm/README.md

 ## Watch for changes
 Watch for changes is implemented in time due to the complex nature of determining when best to run, and also the overhead in actually compiling the application.

 The last dash-number (e.g. `-5`) is the rebuild time.
-To account for some scenarios where a dash-number may need to be part of the inner argument (and the user does not want to set a time interval, we allow the inner argument to be put in double quotes)
+To account for some scenarios where a dash-number may need to be part of the inner argument (or for more complex commands), the inner argument can put in double quotes)
 ```
 rvm watch <command> -<time_in_seconds>